spectrocloud/librarium/docs/docs-content/troubleshooting/palette-dev-engine.md

 ### Debug Steps

-1. Ensure you can connect to the virtual cluster using the cluster's kubeconfig file.
+1. Ensure you can connect to the host cluster using the cluster's kubeconfig file.
 Refer to the [Access Cluster with CLI](../clusters/cluster-management/palette-webctl.md) guide for additional guidance.

 2. Identify the namespace where the virtual cluster is active.
 Use the virtual cluster's ID to identify the correct